Pairing Good Lobster with the Best Wine

 Maine lobster tails.
 Thick, creamy chowder.
 Lobster ravioli.
 Lobster rolls.
 LobsterAnywhere knows seafood and delivers perfect lobster dinners.
 So what’s the best wine to serve with lobster?

 Knowing how to pair food and wine can sometimes be daunting.
 But don’t fret!
-When deciding what to pair with your dinner, the general rule (with some exceptions) is: Red wine with red meat and white wine with white meat.
+When deciding what to pair with your dinner, the general rule (with some exceptions) is Red wine with red meat and white wine with white meat.
 Delicate food goes with delicate white wines – and rich, bold meaty dishes pair fantastically with big, bold wines!

 Best Wine with Lobster